Donald Glover & Rihanna Just Dropped A Secret Preview Of Their New Movie

-Rihanna and Donald Glover aren’t just taking over our Spotify playlists and meme reaction gifs — they’re also looking to conquer our cinemas.
-That’s right, this duo can now add co-stars to their CV with their new movie, Guava Island.
+Rihanna and Donald Glover aren’t just taking over our Spotify playlists and meme reaction gifs — they’re also looking to conquer our theaters.
+That’s right, this duo can now add co-stars to their resume with their new movie, Guava Island.
 A sneak preview for the project has dropped, and we’re already adding this to our must-see film list for 2019.

 The trailer was released during Glover’s Pharos festival in New Zealand, reports Stereogum.
 Not much is known about Guava Island, other than that it was filmed in Cuba.
 In the preview below, we can see Rihanna sauntering down a hallway wile Glover plays an acoustic guitar.
 “Practice makes perfect,” she says in her signature purring voice.
 Glover replies “I can do it when no one else is looking,” which we feel deeply in our soul.